kenrmayfield/Proxmox-Desktop-Client/README.md

 - Ability to provide alternate SPICE Proxy Information

 ## Known Issues
 - Spice doesn't always get enabled if the VM was the "last" to be loaded from the server.
+(Fixed - Will be in the next release.)
 - Full-screen/scale issues with NoVNC & xtermJS.
+(Fixed - Will be in the next release.)

 ## Future Road Map
 - Refresh VM List / Session Refresh